National Parks System Plan

 Read more about creating new national parks

 The map below identifies the terrestrial regions of Canada.
-It also notes whether these regions are represented by a national park, or are underrepresented.
+It notes whether these regions are represented by a national park, or are underrepresented.
+It also identifies national parks, national park reserves, and active national park proposals.

 Map of national parks and national park reserves in Canada